stanthomas/tinyxml2-ex/README.md

 ### Background
 TinyXML {http://www.grinninglizard.com/tinyxml} is an easy to use, small and efficient XML parser for C++.
 I've used it, or rather TinyXML++, aka TiCPP {https://github.com/rjpcomputing/ticpp}, for some years.
-TiCPP is a wrapper for TinyXML that adds familiar C++ features including it's rather novel implementation of iterators.
+TiCPP is a wrapper for TinyXML that adds familiar C++ features, including a rather novel implementation of iterators.

 TinyXML has been superceeded by TinyXML2 {http://www.grinninglizard.com/tinyxml2/index.html} which is smaller, faster and the focus of current development.